Nick-vdM/MazeSolver/README.md

 and usually a very long and twisty solution](http://www.astrolog.org/labyrnth/algrithm.htm), isn't uniform, and most importantly is bias free.
 We can generate a 100,000\*100,000 maze in five minutes using ten gigabytes of RAM, and 10,000\* 10,000 in five seconds using 100MB of RAM.
-If we want to test even bigger, we should move to using recursive division, but that can end up with a maze that looks less 'human' as the passages are all either 2\*1 or 1\*2 in shape.
+So the time spent on maze generation in comparison to other tasks is next to none.

+Another thing that is done in the maze generator is making the maze files.
+It fully prints the CSP file with the correct syntax, and prints the text file used by the RL scripts.

-## PAT Solver
+## Profiler.py
-Essentially just the shunting game in the example scripts.
-Requires testing to check for memory overflow, must be able to survive until at least 1000\*1000.
+This runs the maze generator, then runs the CSP and the RL on the same maze that was made for a given number of loops with increments

-## RL Model
+## ProfileParser.py
-To check and optimise
+This consists of two classes, the ProfileParser and the GraphMaker.
+Due to how the profiler produces just the outputs of the commands instead of parsing out the useful information, it extracts the actual useful parts.

+As for the graph maker, it makes graphs.